SAMS0N1TE/LakeShark/README.md

 ## }<((((()°> Hardware notes

-You need a Waveshare ESP32-P4-NANO, ESP32-P4 Smart 86 Box, or ESP32-P4-WIFI6 because of how the USB host pinout and PSRAM are wired.
+You need one of the boards listed above and the accompanying firmware.
 Other ESP32-P4 boards probably work but I haven't tried them and will continue to add to the roster.
 RTL-SDR V3/V4 are the target dongles; older V3 sticks work but you'd lose the triplexer routing (Not crazy important in my tests).
 In my opinion, I wouldn't try sourcing the V4's as they're a dead end in terms of support.

 Pin mapping for the audio: I²S MCLK=13 BCK=12 WS=10 DOUT=9 DIN=11, codec PA enable on GPIO 53, I²C SDA=7 SCL=8, USB VBUS enable on 46 for nano board.
 Smart 86 Box requires soldering.
 Will type out a tutorial soon.
 Not a hard thing to do at all though.